-On this page I try to review what makes a model heavy — slow to compute; large in terms of size; and difficult to modify in terms of adding new lines and re-structuring pages.
-I find the most irritating problem the issue of inserting or deleting new lines which can take forever.
-I document some of the research I have made to see just how what are the effects of things like using the entire line in formulas like LOOKUP, the effects of OFFSET; the effects of conditional formatting and so forth.
+On this page I try to review what makes a model heavy — when excel is slow to compute; when excel files are large in terms of size; and when excel workbooks are very slow in terms of adding new lines and re-structuring pages.
+I find the third the most irritating problem the issue of inserting or deleting new lines which can take forever.
+On this page I document some of the research I have made to see just how what are the effects of things like using the entire line in formulas like LOOKUP, the effects of OFFSET; the effects of conditional formatting and so forth.
 When I go to google and try to lookup what causes files to be heavy — slow or large — you just get some old wives tales without any proof or objective tests (sorry for using this phrase which may not be quite appropriate).
 I try to present objective tests of exactly how much these things affect the speed and size of your file.
 I have attempted to create unbiased tests so that you can document different strategies for making your file more manageable with time tests and size tests rather than believing vague myths from a google search.
 Please understand that if you have a whole lot of data and associated equations, the model will be big and the calculations may be slow.
 If somebody demands that you make a month by month model for 70 years for five plants with ten debt issues, the model will be large.

 Objective Tests of What Makes a Model Slow and 10 Tips that are B.S.
 Old Wives Tales